sourcegraph/about/blogposts/2020/find-and-replace.md

 | Find all characters between double quotes           | `"[^"]"`   | "hello&nbsp;world" | hello world'   |
 | Find all references to fields of a certain variable | `\w+\.\w+` | base.Path          | basePath       |

-There are different dialects or flavors of regex.
+There are different dialects of regex.
 In this post, we'll use [**POSIX Extended Regular Expressions**](https://www.gnu.org/software/findutils/manual/html_node/find_html/posix_002dextended-regular-expression-syntax.html#posix_002dextended-regular-expression-syntax).
 For those who are unfamiliar with it or who need a quick refresher, here's an overview of the
 syntax: